Creating Christ-Centered Community and Culture

-the glory of God in Jesus Christ in our culture.
+the glory of God in Jesus Christ in every area of our culture

 What Makes Veritas Different?